AdeptusDigitales/MatchBox-Hackathon-StarkDeck/README.md

 Players use the cards to destoy their enemies cards and deal damage to the enemies health.</br>
 The player whose health reaches 0 first, loses the game.

+**The main ways to interact with the contract are:**

+`join_lobby()` -> your public key is stored in the contract and you have joined the game as either player 0 or player 1.

+`get_card_draft()` -> you generate the very first 3 cards from which to choose from.

+`select_card()` -> you select one of the three cards and generate the next 3 cards.

+`initial_draw()` -> you draw 3 cards from you deck to your hand

+`post_action()` -> This function is used to either: Place a card or use a card to attack.
+Your turn will end after the function is called, and a random number will be generated that the other player uses to draw a card.

 ### The Draft Procedure:

 A player draws three random cards. </br>